Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 # cumulocity-generic-mqtt-agent
-Generic MQTT Agent to connect to a MQTT Broker, subscribe on topics and forward data to Cumulocity
+Generic MQTT Agent as a Microservice to connect to a MQTT Broker, subscribe on topics and forward data to Cumulocity